davebudhram/net-natter/README.md

-# pretzel-plots
+# Net Natter
-PretzelPlots.com is a book review website.
-Users can review books, save which books they've read or want to read.
-Authors can post what they've been up to for users to see.
+Net Natter is a place for NBA fans to view past game scores and stats, comment on games.
+Analysts can post articles relating the NBA.